tytydraco/yessleep/out/I_found_a_different_way_to_Lucid_Dream_Now_Im_bringing_things_back_with_me.md

 ​"How could you possibly know that?"

-​The bartender placed a drink down for the man, his movements stiff and fearful.
-He wouldn't even look the stranger in the eye.
+​The bartender brought me my drink, completely ignoring the man's existence.

 ​"Because God sent me here to save you," the man said.
 "The world our bodies inhabit isn't the only one, Alan."